-The Clark County Food System Council increases and preserves access to safe, local and healthy food for all residents of Clark County.
+The Clark County Food System Council is a citizen group working to increase and preserve access to safe, local and healthy food for all residents of Clark County.
 The council supports a viable, economical and sustainable local food system through multiple strategies including:

 - Promoting and providing education on food system issues.